jax-ml/jax/docs/jep/12049-type-annotations.md

 While this is unfortunate, at the time of this writing mypy has a laundry-list of incompatibilities with the potential solution offered by `ParamSpec` (see [`ParamSpec` mypy bug tracker](https://github.com/python/mypy/issues?q=is%3Aissue+is%3Aopen++label%3Atopic-paramspec+)), and we therefore judge it as not ready for full adoption in JAX at this time.
 We will revisit this question in the future once support for such features stabilizes.

-Similarly, for the time being we will avoid adding the more complex & granular array annotations  offered by the [jaxtyping](http://github.com/google/jaxtyping) project.
+Similarly, for the time being we will avoid adding the more complex & granular array type annotations offered by the [jaxtyping](http://github.com/google/jaxtyping) project.
 This is a decision we could revisit at a future date.

 ### `Array` Type Design Considerations